 Even a pan of brownies can look springy with the right touch!
 These malted brownies are super fudgy and I could not resist loading them up with crushed malted milk eggs.
 No Easter basket is complete without those speckled treats.
 They make a pretty, colorful topping and add some crunch.

 I used colorful Whoppers Robin Eggs, But there are a few different brands on the market, such as Brach’s.
 Grocery stores everywhere have them stocked right now for Easter basket fillers.
 Or you can order a couple of bags here.
+These are my husband’s favorite, so I had to make sure I kept a stash separate for these brownies!

 The brownie recipe is adapted from an excellent Epicurious recipe.
 It has a few steps but the end result is well worth it.
 Honestly, I don’t know if there’s a fudgier brownie in existence!